 Founded in 2015, Shakespeare Opera Theatre is a professional 501c3 non-profit performing arts company specializing in classical theatre with classical music.
-SOT serves all of Northern Virginia, and we are proud to perform in a new home at Grace Episcopal Church (affectionately known as “Grace the Plains”) in The Plains, Virginia.
+We’ve been described as “classical mash-up,” and we think that fits us superbly!

-In the inaugural season, SOT produced Shakespeare’s “Much Ado About Nothing” along with Berlioz’s opera on the same subject, “Beatrice et Benedict” in English translation.
+In its inaugural 2015 season, SOT produced Shakespeare’s Much Ado About Nothing along with Berlioz’s opera on the same subject, Beatrice et Benedict in English translation.
 The Washington Post hailed SOT as having “A concept that’s clever, and performers who give their all.”

-In 2017, SOT expanded its service area by undertaking a tour of Loudoun, Prince William and Fairfax counties with “A Midsummer Night’s Dream” with Mendelssohn’s iconic incidental music.
+In 2017, SOT undertook a tour of Loudoun, Prince William and Fairfax counties with A Midsummer Night’s Dream with Mendelssohn’s iconic incidental music.
 The reviews were the strongest yet, calling the production “a magical element all its own,” with “the charm of having children play the myriad of fairies and Michael Harris giving a brilliantly nuanced portrayal of Bottom.”